 In terms of the range of elevations among years, Seton Lake levels were only below 236.1 masl (the approximate mid-point of the observed range) less than 10% of the time for study years 1 to 3 (2013 to 2015).
-In Years 4, 5 and 6 (2016-2018), the levels were below 236.1 masl approx. 17%, 33% and 49% of the time, respectively, due to an increased number or duration of "drawdown" events in those three years.
+In Years 4 to 7 (2016-2019), the levels were below 236.1 masl approx. 17%, 33%, 49% and 14% of the time, respectively, due to an increased number or duration of "drawdown" events in those years.
 However, the range of lake surface elevations has been within the licensed range in all cases.
 Based on observed patterns of fish distribution (see Section 3.3), the range of variation in observed surface elevations was not expected to impact the target species for this monitoring program.